 Just 4 miles from the town, the stunning Dartmouth beach of Blackpool Sands, is one of the UK’s most beautiful, sun worshippers and sandcastle builders should spend at least one fine weather day of your stay here.
 Perfect for families, this beach offers sports equipment for hire, lifeguard cover during the summer and a café.

-We also have a range of holiday accommodation in Dartmouth and across the wider area of South Devon.
-Visit our collection to find out more.
+We have a great range of holiday cottages in Dartmouth and across the wider area of South Devon.
+Whatever you're looking for from your stay, our cottages have something for everyone.
+Here are a couple to peak your interest:

 The food and drink: